fharris/JOTB2019_k8_playground/workshops/container-native-development/LabGuide300.md

   ![](images/300/13.png)

-  **Congratulations you finished your DRY RUN Kubernetes Playground JOTB 2019**
+  **Congratulations you finished your Kubernetes Playground JOTB 2019**